Staneering/HNG12ApiProjectRepo/README.md

 - **Backlinks**: Includes all the required backlinks as specified in the project requirements.
 - **License**: Mentions the license under which the project is distributed.

-Replace `[Your Deployed URL]` with the actual URL of your deployed API.
-This `README.md` file should provide all the necessary information for users to understand, set up, and use your API.
-### Explanation:

-- **Project Title and Description**: Provides a brief overview of the project.
-- **Endpoint**: Specifies the API endpoint and the expected response format.
-- **Setup Instructions**: Detailed steps to clone the repository, install dependencies, and run the server locally.
-- **Deployment**: Instructions for deploying the API, including steps for deploying to Vercel.
-- **Backlinks**: Includes all the required backlinks as specified in the project requirements.
-- **License**: Mentions the license under which the project is distributed.

 This `README.md` file should provide all the necessary information for users to understand, set up, and use your API.